heartforheart/QuickClipEdit/README.md

 | **`Ctrl + O`** | Open a new video file |
 | **`Ctrl + ,`** | Open Settings |
 | **`M`** | Mute / Unmute sound |

 ---

-## 📥 Download & Installation

-1. Go to the **Releases** section on the right side of this repository.
-2. Download the version you prefer:
-   - **ClipEdit Setup (`ClipEdit.1.4.3.Setup.exe`)**: Standard Windows installer.
-Adds desktop and right-click shortcuts automatically.
-   - **ClipEdit Portable (`ClipEdit.1.4.3.Portable.exe`)**: No installation needed.
-Run it directly from any folder or USB drive.
-3. Open and start clipping!

----